Skip to navigation Skip to content

 • (total assets – second asset threshold x 2%) + (second asset threshold – first asset threshold x 1%) + (first asset threshold – asset free area x 17.5%)

-How the principal home is assessed for means assessment purposes
+How the principal home is assessed for the means assessment purposes – residential aged care

 Unless a protected person occupies the principal home at the relevant time, it will be included in the means assessment.

 The home’s value is capped to the equivalent value of the first asset threshold.
-See the Department of Health and Aged Care - Schedule of fees and charges for current first asset threshold values.
+See the Department of Health, Disability and Ageing - Schedule of fees and charges for current first asset threshold values.

-Who is a protected person for exempting the principle home for means purposes
+Who is a protected person for exempting the principal home for means purposes

-A protected person is defined by the Aged Care Act 1997 as a:
+A protected person is defined by the aged care legislation as a:

 • partner or dependent child

-• carer who lived in the principle home for the past 2 years and is eligible to receive an income support payment, or
+• carer who lived in the principal home for the past 2 years and is eligible to receive an income support payment, or

 • close relative who has lived in the home for the past 5 years and is eligible to receive an income support payment